Blueroseace/pokerogue/README.md

 <picture><img src="./public/images/logo.png" width="300" alt="PokéRogue"></picture>

+NOTE THIS IS AN OFFLINE FORK WITH THE OPTIONS OF IMPORTING AND EXPORTING DATA ENABLED YW

 PokéRogue is a browser based Pokémon fangame heavily inspired by the roguelite genre.
 Battle endlessly while gathering stacking items, exploring many different biomes, fighting trainers, bosses, and more!

 # Contributing